PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Bottom Line: Safety Can't Be Patched

 When in doubt, replace it.
 That new PFD might feel like an unwanted expense today, but it's the cheapest life insurance you'll ever buy.
+Keeping your PFD in serviceable condition isn't just about meeting USCG approved standards - it's about ensuring every trip ends with you returning safely to shore.
 See you on the water - with a properly functioning PFD, of course!

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.